MCL Tear Treatment in Glendale, MO

 - Direct Impact or Trauma:

-- Contact Sports: Football, soccer, and hockey players in Glendale, MO often experience direct blows to the outer knee, resulting in the inner knee being overstretched or torn.
+- Contact Sports: Football, soccer, and hockey players in Glendale, MO commonly face direct hits to the outer knee, causing the inner knee to overstretch or tear.

 - Overuse or Repeated Stress: Repeated stress activities on the knee, such as long-distance running, can weaken the MCL over time, making it more susceptible to tears.

-- Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee may heighten the risk of MCL tears due to overcompensation by the ligament.
-Muscle imbalances between the quadriceps and hamstrings may destabilize the knee, adding strain to the MCL.
+- Poor Conditioning or Muscle Imbalance: Inadequate strength in the muscles around the knee may heighten the risk of MCL tears due to overcompensation by the ligament.
+Muscle imbalances between the quadriceps and hamstrings destabilize the knee, increasing MCL strain.

 - Previous Knee Injuries: Prior injuries to the knee, including previous MCL injuries, weaken the MCL, making it more susceptible to tears.